aurone/trac_ik/README.md

 NASA Valkyrie arm | 7 | **45.18%** | 3.01ms | **90.05%** | 1.29ms | **99.63%** | 0.61ms

 Feel free to [email Patrick](mailto:pbeeson@traclabs.com) if there is a robot chain that you would like to see added above.

+### Primary Differences from upstream

+This version of the TRAC-IK solver removes all sources from non-determinism from the original version.
+The primary sources of non-determinism included:

+* The use of rand(), srand() for generating random numbers, which is often seeded by external modules using the current system time.

+* The use of elapsed system time as the stopping criterion for the solver

+* The use of multiple threads to parallelize the execution of each sub-solver

+Invocations of rand() are replaced by instances of the pseudo-random number generators found in the <random> header, using the default seed.

+The elapsed-time stopping criterion is replaced by a fixed number of iterations, total for both solvers.

+To retain some efficiency gained by thread parallelization, this solver explicitly interleaves the execution of the underlying iterative sub-solvers, and uses the result of the first successful solver.

+Additionally, this version contains a couple other minor enhancements such as reduced unnecessary allocations.